 The DCRA was included in House Bill 3653, omnibus criminal justice reform legislation also known as the SAFE-T Act (Safety Accountability Fairness Equity Today), which was signed into law by Governor Pritzker in February 2021 and was implemented July 1, 2021.

 All death in custody data is currently being collected and reported by ICJIA; their data dashboard can be found here.
+Further, JHA has created visualizations of the categories of information collected in Illinois on deaths that have occurred in IDOC specifically - view those charts here.

 Rebecca Pellegrino